Gynecomastia, the development of abnormally large breasts in men, is the most common form of breast problem found in men.

 As is the case with all surgery, you should anticipate feeling bruised and sore.
 Your chest is also likely to be swollen.
 You will have to wear a support dressing for one week.
 Most patients are able to fully resume normal activities within four weeks, however, depending on the extent of the surgery you may not resume strenuous activities including exercise and sports until 6-8 weeks after surgery.
 Any sutures are removed after ten to fourteen days.

 As with all scars, the scars will fade over a period of time.
 In many men, they heal to form a faint line.
 However, it is important to remember that no surgical scar ever totally disappears.

 Cosmetic surgery is amongst the very safest of medical procedures.
 However, all patients must understand and accept that no surgical procedure is absolutely free from risk.

-For further information concerning the risks and complications associated with Gynecomastia surgery, please refer to Risks and Complications of Gynecomastia Surgery.
+For further information regarding the risks and complications associated with Male Chest Reduction, please refer to Risks and Complications of Gynecomastia Surgery.

 At Consultation, your surgeon will discuss these risks with you.

 How long will the results of your Gynecomastia surgery last?